 The Board of Directors decides on one-year short-term incentive programs separately each year and on cash payouts from the programs in the following year.
-The Group CEO participates in a one-year short-term incentive program, where the payout is triggered by the operative result of Sampo plc and the outcome is determined on the basis of the Sampo Group result and the individual performance of the Group CEO.
+The Group CEO participates in a one-year short-term incentive program, where the payout is triggered by the earnings per share (EPS) of Sampo Group and the outcome is determined on the basis of the Sampo Group result and the individual performance of the Group CEO.
 The maximum amount that can be paid to the Group CEO from the program corresponds to nine months' fixed salary.
 Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to Sampo.
 For 2020, the set STI targets for the Group CEO were divided into two parts: i) Sampo Group targets, e.g. value creation and overall performance of Sampo Group (67 per cent weight of total targets), ii) individual targets, e.g. value creation of associated companies and development of new business or investment opportunities for Sampo (33 per cent weight of total targets).

 The Board of Directors decides on multiannual long-term incentive schemes and on payouts from the schemes.
-The Group CEO participates in the long-term incentive scheme 2017:1 for Sampo Group's key employees, where the outcome is determined on the basis of Sampo's share price development over a period of three to five years starting from the issue of the scheme.
+The Group CEO participates in the long-term incentive schemes 2017:1 and 2020:1 for Sampo Group's key employees, where the outcome is determined on the basis of Sampo's share price development over a period of three to five years starting from the issue of the schemes.
 The payout is divided into three annual instalments of 30 per cent, 35 per cent, and 35 per cent respectively.
 The Group CEO has been allocated 350,000 incentive units in the 2017:1 scheme and 350,000 units in the 2020:1 scheme.

 The value of one incentive unit is calculated as the difference between the trade-weighted average price of the Sampo A share at the time of payment and the dividend-adjusted starting price.
-In addition to the share price development, the calculation of the value of one incentive unit takes into account the performance of the insurance margin of If P&C and the return on capital at risk as further specified in the terms of the respective incentive scheme.
-The scheme contains a cap for maximum payout.
+In addition to the share price development, the calculation of the value of one incentive unit takes into account the performance of the insurance margin of If P&C and/or the return on capital at risk as further specified in the terms of the respective incentive scheme.
+The schemes contain a cap for maximum payout.
 In the 2017:1 scheme, the capped value of one incentive unit is set at EUR 19 above the starting price and in the 2020:1 scheme, the cap is set at EUR 24 above the starting price.

-At payout from the 2017:1 scheme, the Group CEO is obliged to purchase Sampo A shares with 50 per cent of each instalment after deducting income tax and other comparable charges.
+At payout from the 2017:1 and the 2020:1 schemes, the Group CEO is obliged to purchase Sampo A shares with 50 per cent of each instalment after deducting income tax and other comparable charges.
 The shares are subject to disposal restrictions for three years, after which the Board of Directors shall decide on the possible release.

 In addition to Swedish statutory pension, where the pensionable income is limited to 7.5 income base amounts, the Group CEO is entitled to a supplementary defined contribution pension.
 The premium corresponds to 38 per cent of the fixed annual salary and 25 per cent of the annual paid short-term incentive.
 The retirement age is 65.